johangithub/AFMAN11-217v1/chp15.md

 		+ 15.4.2.2.7.6. <strong><em>Apply drift corrections to track the published ground track.</em></strong>

 +
-	+ 15.4.2.2.8.
-A<strong><em>irspeed Restrictions.
+	+ 15.4.2.2.8. <strong><em>Airspeed Restrictions.
 Before reaching the IAF, reduce to maneuvering airspeed.
 Use holding speed if maneuvering speed is not specified for your aircraft.</em></strong>

 ##### Table 15.2.
 Maximum Approach Speeds.